nmielnik/notes/semver-talk-06-15-2015/README.md

 METAFONT, Version $e$
 ```

-> <!-- .element style="font-size: 80%;" -->From that moment on, all “bugs” will be permanent “features.”
+> <!-- .element style="font-size: 80%;" -->From that moment on, all "bugs" will be permanent "features."

 ## Example: Date Based (Microsoft)